Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

-Development of an allergic reaction on the face
+The development of an allergic reaction on the face

-• food additives and foods;
+• food additives and products;

 • dust;